 - Do you ever offend someone unintentionally when offering suggestions?

 Whether feedback is seen as a suggestion or criticism is in the eyes of the beholder.

-Certain people push our buttons.
-When they offer suggestions, we can end up feeling worse instead of better.
-Sometimes we are the one that pushes buttons unintentionally, and our desire to help is misinterpreted as criticism.
+Certain people push my buttons.
+When they offer suggestions, I can end up feeling worse instead of better.
+Sometimes I am the one that pushes buttons unintentionally, and my desire to help is misinterpreted as criticism.
 I created this program so that I could learn to do things better.

 When we can exercise objectivity and remove the emotion from the comments, we can glean the benefit from the comment and feel gratitude for the gift of another person’s perspective even if we do not agree with it.

 No matter how self-aware we are, we can never know how another person views us until they are willing to step up and share it.
 There are times when the comments may upset or embarrass us, and my experience has been that those comments are often the ones that I needed to hear the most.